analogdevicesinc/msdk/USERGUIDE.md

    ![Figure 16](res/Fig16.jpg)

 6. Set the **Board Support Package** to match your evaluation platform.

    In VS Code, this is done by editing the **`.vscode/settings.json`** file and setting the **`"board"`**  [project configuration](https://github.com/Analog-Devices-MSDK/VSCode-Maxim/tree/main#project-configuration) option.

+   See [Board Support Packages](#board-support-packages) for more details.

    ![Figure 17](res/Fig17.jpg)

 7. Save your changes to `settings.json` with **`CTRL+S`**.

 8. Reload the VS Code window.
-A reload is necessary after changing any options in `settings.json` to force it to re-index its intellisense engine.
+A reload is necessary after changing any options in `settings.json` to force it to re-index its Intellisense engine.

    VS Code can be conveniently re-loaded with the **Reload Window** developer command accessed with **`CTRL + SHIFT + P`** (or **`COMMAND + SHIFT + P`** on MacOS).